JameelGharra/gyf/README.md

 3. Build and run the client application

 ## Security Analysis
-A detailed security analysis of the communication protocol is available in the `docs/vulnerability analysis.pdf` file.
+A detailed security analysis of the communication protocol is available in `vulnerability analysis.pdf` file.
 This includes potential vulnerabilities, attack vectors, and proposed improvements.

 ## Acknowledgments
 - Roy Mimran for providing the project requirements and guidance